 Mr. Buccigross reviewed the 2019 WGQ Annual Plan and asked for any modifications.
 Ms. Hogge stated that the status of 2019 WGQ Annual Plan Item 1 - Update the reference tool developed for Version 3.0 to reflect modifications applicable to Version 3.1 - should be changed from “Underway” to “Completed.”
 Ms. Van Pelt suggested that the second quarter completion date should be moved to the fourth quarter for the recommendation addressing 2019 WGQ Annual Plan Item 4 - R17008 Develop a standard for exchange of transportation invoice information using Extensible Markup Language (XML).

-Mr. Connor noted that the completion date for 2019 WGQ Annual Plan Item 6.a and 6.b – Develop and modify the NAESB Business Practice Standards if needed to address any recommendations resulting from the surety assessment performed by Sandia – was set for 2019.
+Mr. Connor noted that the completion date for 2019 WGQ Annual Plan Item 6.a and 6.b – Develop and modify the NAESB Business Practice Standards, if needed, to address any recommendations resulting from the surety assessment performed by Sandia – was set for 2019.
 He asked whether the item would be part of a bigger effort with the Department of Energy (DoE), FERC, and cybersecurity infrastructure.
 Mr. Booe stated that he understands the Sandia Surety Assessment Report to be a part of a larger cybersecurity effort within the DoE, but from a NAESB perspective, it is limited to standards development.
 He explained that the DoE has requested that NAESB address any changes in response to the report in an expedited manner.
 Ms. Hogge asked whether the final Sandia Surety Assessment Report would be addressed by the Executive Committee or the subcommittees.
 Mr. Booe stated that the Board Critical Infrastructure Committee will help scope the recommendations so that they can be more easily addressed by the various subcommittees.

-Ms. Hogge moved, seconded by Ms. Van Pelt, to adopt the 2019 WGQ Annual Plan with the proposed revision discussed during the meeting (changing the status of 2019 WGQ Annual Plan Item 1 to “Completed”).
+Ms. Hogge moved, seconded by Ms. Van Pelt, to adopt the 2019 WGQ Annual Plan with the proposed revisions discussed during the meeting (changing the status of 2019 WGQ Annual Plan Item 1 to “Completed” and changing the completion date for 2019 WGQ Annual Plan Item 4 to the fourth quarter of 2019).
 The motion passed a simple majority vote without opposition.

 Publication Schedule Review